WiproOpenSource/openbdre/README.md

 - Git 1.9 and up
 - Maven 3 and up
 - Oracle JDK 7(and up)
-- Airflow
- - For Airflow installation use http://repo.continuum.io/archive/Anaconda2-4.1.1-Linux-x86_64.sh link to download anaconda 4.1.
- - Run this shell script file.
-- Running Airflow
- - initialize the database

-    ```shell
-    airflow initdb
-    ```

- - start the web server, default port is 8080

-    ```shell
-    airflow webserver -p 8080
-    ```
- - For starting the airflow UI use in the browser

-    ```shell
-    localhost:8080
-    ```
- - For more details about airflow read http://pythonhosted.org/airflow/

 - BDRE is shipped with an embedded database which is okay for running the UI and evaluating and testing jobs in a single node cluster.
 For production use BDRE currently supports following production scale databases.)
   - MySQL Server 5.1 and up